prapraveen/spotify-discord-presence/README.md

 - Node.js 22.12 or newer when running or building from source
 - Spotify for macOS
 - Discord for macOS

-No Spotify Premium subscription or Spotify developer account is required by Lyric Presence.
-Spotify itself may impose separate playback requirements for your account.

 ## Install from a packaged build